j-siderius/TinySpark/docs/chapter3/gesture_recognition_data.md

     time.sleep(0.01)
 ```

 To record some datapoints, press `Button 1` and when the LED turns on, then perform a gesture.
 After recording some datapoints, press `Button 2` to print them to the serial console.
 It is advisable to record all datapoints for one type of gesture, then print those, then continue to record the next type.
-Store the measurements somewhere (as we are using them in the next section) and make sure to label them appropriately. _About 5-7 datapoints per gesture is enough for this example._
+Store the measurements somewhere (as they will be used in the next section) and make sure to label them appropriately. _About 5-7 datapoints per gesture is enough for this example._

 ??? info "Proximity sensor measurements"